Traveling with Atlas Obscura During the COVID-19 Pandemic

 Our recommended travel insurance provider is Yonder.
 Please consult them directly for information on the policy that is best for you.
 In addition to coverage for medical services, it is important to have a policy that will cover any costs related to trip interruption, delays, or quarantine.
 Be sure to ask your insurance provider if you’re specifically covered for medical expenses or issues related to COVID-19 before, during, or after your Atlas Obscura trip.

-Should you test positive during the trip, you may be required to isolate for a period of time (varies by destination) before traveling onward or returning home.
+Should you test positive during the trip, you may be required to isolate for a period of time (varies by destination) before returning home.
 It is important to secure the appropriate travel insurance prior to your trip to prepare for this possible scenario.
 Certain policies offer benefits for unexpected costs associated with possible trip interruption or extension due to a positive COVID-19 test.
 Costs associated with extending your trip as a result of a positive COVID-19 test are your responsibility as the traveler.
 Yonder can walk you through the options and help you select the appropriate coverage.

 After Your Trip